5Martina5/FCUIF/README.md

 ## A Novel Federated Multi-View Clustering Method for Unaligned and Incomplete Data Fusion

 Code for the paper "A Novel Federated Multi-View Clustering Method for Unaligned and Incomplete Data Fusion".
+(Information Fusion)
+Code for the paper "Federated deep multi-view clustering with global self-supervision".
+(ACM MM 2023)

 ## Requirements